oritzau/any-run/README.md

 Ex: `run main.py`, `run hello_world.cpp`, `run Calculator.java -e foo`

-C, C++ and Rust files will default to "output" but can be altered with the `-o` flag, i.e. `run -o hello hello_world.c` will resolve to `gcc -o hello hello_world.c`.
+Compiled C, C++ and Rust executables will default to "output" but can be altered with the `-o` flag, i.e. `run -o hello hello_world.c` will resolve to `gcc -o hello hello_world.c`.